An intrinsically hydrodynamic approach to multidimensional QHD systems: Wave function lifting: hydrodynamic data with points vacuum

-To conclude this section we prove Theorem \ref{thm:glob_md} and Theorem \ref{thm:glob2_md}, i.e. the global well-posedness Theorem for the Cauchy of 2D QHD system \eqref{eq:QHD_md} with initial data satisfying the point vacuum and quantised vorticity condition, by combining the Proposition \ref{prop:lift_s}, the global well-posedness of NLS equations (Theorem \ref{thm:NLS}) and the polar factorization method (Theorem \ref{thm:QHD_old}).
+To conclude this section we prove Theorem \ref{thm:glob_md} and Theorem \ref{thm:glob2_md}, namely the global existence theorem for the Cauchy problem of the QHD system \eqref{eq:QHD_md} in 2D.
+We assume initial data to be satisfying the point vacuum and quantised vorticity condition.
+The proof is obtained by combining Proposition \ref{prop:lift_s}, the global well-posedness of NLS equations (Theorem \ref{thm:NLS}) and the polar factorization method (Theorem \ref{thm:QHD_old}).